shubhanghere/Subtheme-Sentimenal-Analysis/Subtheme-Sentiments-master/README.md

-Subtheme Sentiments
+Subtheme Sentiments Analysis-:

+Overview-:
-Idea is to develop an approach that given a sample will identify the sub-themes along with their respective sentiments.
+The objective of this project is to identify sub-themes and their respective sentiments in given text samples, such as reviews.

+Approach
-Screenshot-2020-10-03-042959Data Exploration
+Data Exploration
 The initial dataset comprised around 10,000 data points with approximately 90 unique labels.
 After preprocessing and addressing label frequency issues, we reduced the data to 6,000 points with 23 unique labels.
 Detailed exploration can be found in the Data Exploration document.

 Model Selection